0226Yan/online-travel-booking-system/README.md

 In local full-stack mode, uploaded images are served through the Spring Boot file API.
 In static demo mode, images are loaded directly from the Vue public directory.

 ---

-## Project Highlights

-- Built user and admin modules for hotel, scenic spot, travel route, flight, and order management.
-- Integrated the Vue frontend with Spring Boot REST APIs and MyBatis-based MySQL persistence.
-- Added a frontend-only GitHub Pages demo using mock APIs and static image assets while preserving the full-stack local mode.